csplib/csplib/Languages/PyCSP3/specification.md

 On a dedicated [website](https://pycsp.org/), find more than 60 Jupyter notebooks for gently learning CP (Constraint Programming):

-- understanding the 25 popular constraints
+- understanding 25 popular constraints
 - understanding, step by step, 34 models of classical problems

 Useful links: